Inpatient

 What are the working patterns of staff on the ward?

 The ward can be a busy place but most patients soon get used to the routine and feel settled.
-Nursing staff have a change of shift three times a day.
+Nursing staff have a change of shift up to three times a day.

 A notice board on the ward will tell you which staff are on duty that day and night and will indicate the Nurse in Charge on every shift.